ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Lightning axe, an axe that is wielded by the Maya rain deity Chaac and used to produce thunder and rain.
 (Maya mythology)

-### Armor
+#### Armor
-### Accessories
+#### Accessories
 Gem of Kukulkan, the Mayan god brought fire, earth, air, and water to the world.
 Kukulkan, though, only has the wind gem, and with it can control the air.
 (Maya mythology)
 The Jem of Kukulkan - the Mayan Serpents Jem has the ability to control all elements.
 Like fire, wind, and ice, though the Serpent only has the wind jem.
-### Materials
+#### Materials
 Whale skin for coating boats to go faster

-### Quest Items
+#### Quest Items
-### Cash shop
+#### Cash shop
 Aesthetic house Items
 Costumes
 Flashy items like a firework
 Festival items

-### Time save items - should not be sold in shop
+#### Time save items - should not be sold in shop
 EXP boost for changing class/race to catch back up to where you were?, Or jump right back.

-## Speeches:
+## Account

-Using total war general speeches for the speeches

-"By the gods, how dare these peasants dare raise a hand in rebellion?
-How dare they?
-What were they thinking, if anything?
-Were they bored with buggering goats?
-Well, we'll kill them, and make the goats feel safer."

-The enemy may have the Moon People on their side, but we have lovely hats!
-And those hats will protect us from their fearsome gaze!
-(If your general has the “mad” trait)
+Players have one account.
+Players can switch between classes in a safe zone.
+- The same: Your name, death penalties, story progression and storage
+- Changed: Your base stats, equipped items, level, skills/spells.

+Class / Race bonuses grow with your levels
+The classes all have to have reasons to exists, immune to magic, immune to fire, immune to physical the classes have to counter each other in a kind of card game style were nothing is ever better then all others just better then 1 or 2

-## Stats:
+### Stats:
 <li>Vitality</li> Health points, Resistances to hot/cold / poison
 <li>Endurance</li> Increases resistance to physical damage, reduces physical damage taken (%)
 <li>Willpower</li> Increases resistance to magic, reduces magic damage taken (%)